khuzaimakt/khuzaimakt/README.md

 ### Hola, I am Khuzaima 👋

-- 🔭 I’m currently working on Python, Javascript and C++.
+- 🔭 I’m currently working on Python, and Javascript.
 - 🌱 Passionate Data Scientist and ML/AI Engineer.
 - 💬 Ask me about Coding/ Data
 - 📫 How to reach me: Linkedin: https://www.linkedin.com/in/khuzaima-tofeeq-530b08230/